RunOnYourOwn/TurfTrack/docs/before_production.md

   - **Recommendation:** Document API versioning strategy and implement proper deprecation warnings for future breaking changes.

+- [ ] **Add API Rate Limiting:** The API currently has no rate limiting, but this may not be necessary for the current architecture.

+  - **Current Assessment:** API is not directly exposed externally (only accessible within Docker network via frontend proxy), so rate limiting may not provide immediate value.
+  - **Future Consideration:** Implement rate limiting if you later expose the API directly or if you see abuse patterns through the frontend.
+  - **Recommendation:** Use `slowapi` with Redis backend for distributed rate limiting.
+Focus on protecting heavy operations (GDD calculations) and authentication endpoints if implemented.

 ### Frontend (React)

 The frontend uses modern tools like Vite, TypeScript, and TanStack Query, which is a great foundation.